Planxnx/ethereum-wallet-generator/README.md

 [![DeepSource](https://deepsource.io/gh/Planxnx/ethereum-wallet-generator.svg/?label=active+issues)](https://deepsource.io/gh/Planxnx/ethereum-wallet-generator/?ref=repository-badge)
 [![license](https://img.shields.io/badge/license-WTFPL%20--%20Do%20What%20the%20Fuck%20You%20Want%20to%20Public%20License-green.svg)](https://github.com/planxnx/ethereum-wallet-generator/blob/main/LICENSE)

-## Easy & Fast Way to generate a thousands beauty Ethereum Vanity Wallets ⚡️
+## Easy & Fast Way to generate a ten thousands beauty Ethereum Vanity Wallets 🎨⚡️

 ![ethereum and crypto wallets generated](https://user-images.githubusercontent.com/37617738/227807144-c1dc59ae-94fd-4fdf-9678-bf8c12e58cd4.png)

 - Awesome and Beautiful vanity wallet addresses supported! [regex, prefix, suffix, contains] 🎨
+- Blazing fast wallets generate.
+Speeding up to **+100k wallet/sec** with concurrency and only privatekey mode ⚡️
 - Supports to generating until got the vanity wallet addresses you want 🤩 (using `-n 0` and `-limit <number>` flags)
 - ∞ Infinite wallet generating! (set number to 0 to active infinite loop) ∞
 - Generate word seed phrase with BIP-39 mnemonic (support 12, 24 Word Seed Phrase) (Default is 128 bits for 12 words).
 - Embedded Database Supported! (with SQLite3).
 It's easiest to generate, manage, search a billion wallets without any pain.
 - Tiny Sizes and Superior Speed with Golang 🚀 (required go 1.19 or higher)
 - No Go?
 No Problem!
 [Docker images](https://hub.docker.com/r/planxthanee/ethereum-wallet-generator) are provided for you 🐳
-- Speed things up!! with customizable concurrency numbers ⚡️
 - You can benchmark generating speed by setting the `isDryrun` flag 📈
 - Default (HD Wallet)Hierarchical Deterministic Path - m/44'/60'/0'/0 .
 - We recommend every user of this application audit and verify every source code in this repository and every imported dependecies for its validity and clearness. 👮🏻‍♂️